 In-practice teaching

-Other activities might include direct observation, case-based teaching, patient scenario discussions, joint consultations, formal teaching on specific topics, demonstration of and participation in clinical procedures, random case analyses, small group discussions and cultural education.
+Other teaching activities include direct observation of consultations, joint consultations, formal teaching on specific topics, demonstration of and participation in clinical procedures, cultural education, audits of test ordering and referrals.
+Workplace-based assessments are also completed during in-practice teaching time.

 Teaching time requirements

-Teaching time includes both formal and informal teaching activities, and the amount of time required depends on the registrar’s stage of training:
+Teaching time includes both formal and informal teaching activities and the workplace-based assessments, and the amount of time required depends on your registrar’s stage of training:

 TIP